lalokalabs/tailwindlayout/content/ui/stacked-card.md

       <!-- card -->
       <!--
-        We replace max-w-sm with h-full in grid
+        We replace max-w-sm with h-full in grid as the card with is determine by grid width. h-full let the card height even as others card in the grid
         previous: max-w-sm flex flex-col rounded-lg overflow-hidden bg-white shadow -->
       <div class="h-full flex flex-col rounded-lg overflow-hidden bg-white shadow">